Nov 30, 2023

 - A grade of “C” or higher in the following courses (courses must be completed):CURR 304 , RDNG 300 , and SOFD 328W

-- Official scores from the general SAT (If taken after March 1, 2016) with either a math minimum sub-score of 530 or Evidenced-Based Reading and Writing minimum sub-score of 480.
-Scores from the MTTC Basic Skills Test, Professional Readiness Exam, ACT, or Michigan Merrit Exam may be used as well.
+- Official scores from the general SAT (taken March 1, 2016 or later) with a math minimum sub-score of 530 and Evidenced-Based Reading and Writing minimum sub-score of 480.
+Scores from the MTTC Basic Skills Test, Professional Readiness Exam, ACT, or Michigan Merit Exam may be used as well.
 See an advisor for details.

 - A Dispositions Review from CURR 304 will be completed in LiveText.
 Students will be responsible for saving this as a PDF and uploading the file with their iChat form when applying to the ITTP.